Do you plan on adding some beach time to your Nice vacation? Then this overview of the best beaches in Nice is exactly what you need.

 Beach etiquette

 Topless bathing is permitted and perfectly acceptable on the French Riviera.
-Burkinis are not permitted.

 Wearing a bikini top or going shirtless on the Promenade des Anglais is prohibited and may result in a fine, so make sure you are covered up before ascending the stairs from the beach.

-And finally, the tidal movement on the beaches in Nice is minimal but, at some beaches, the drop-off can be pretty steep.
-So much so, that getting back onto the beach can be quite challenging.
+And finally, the tidal movement on the beaches in Nice is minimal, but at some beaches, the drop-off can be pretty steep.
+So much so that getting back onto the beach can be quite challenging.

 FAQ about the beaches in Nice